rhiever/TwitterFollowBot/README.md

 New people you are unfollowing will be added to the SQLite database so you don't follow them twice once you unfollowed them.

+####Automatically follow any user back who has followed you

+**1)**
+Open the file `DONT_FOLLOW.txt` to add users who you really don't want to follow - even if they are following you.

+Example:

+	dont_follow = [
+        'someimaginaryfantasyname1',
+        'someimaginaryfantasyname2',
+        'someimaginaryfantasyname3',
+    ]

+**2)**
+Via the terminal, execute the script in the script's directory:
+	`python3 auto_follow_back.py`

+New people you are unfollowing will be added to the SQLite database so you don't follow them twice once you unfollowed them.